syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Hyperlink.md

 ## How to restrict the URI navigation from the PDF Viewer?

-By default, weblink or documentlink navigation is performed on tapping the hyperlink text.
+By default, web link or document link navigation is performed on tapping the hyperlink text.
 This navigation can be restricted using the property 'Handled' of the `HyperlinkEventArgs`.
 Refer to the following code snippet for more details.

 {% tabs %}
 {% highlight c# %}